THE RULES

 To be eligible for entry into the Quick Quills, you and your play must adhere to the following rules:

 Plays should be no less than 8, and no longer than 12 minutes long.
+To estimate time, generally 1 page = 1 minute.

 A play will be disqualified from entry if it does not fit within this time in a reading.

-The Kentucky counties of Jefferson, Bullitt, Hardin, Oldham, Meade, Shelby, Trimble, Henry, and Spencer; and the Indiana counties of Clark, Floyd, Harrison, Jefferson, Scott, and Washington
+The Kentucky counties of Jefferson, Bullitt, Hardin, Oldham, Meade, Shelby, Trimble, Henry, and Spencer; and the Indiana counties of Clark, Floyd, Harrison, Jefferson, Scott, and Washington.

 Plays should not have been previously produced locally

-If more are sent, only the first two will be read
+Playwrights may submit up to 3 scripts.
+If more are sent, only the first three will be read.

 Email submissions or questions to plays@highviewartscenter.com